Ready to know more about San Diego?

 ElderHelp

-With over 350 volunteers committed to helping older adults live independently, ElderHelp coordinates care for seniors and provides transportation to appointments and social activities, a program matching seniors with affordable housing, and other meaningful services for our community elders.
+With over 350 volunteers committed to helping older adults live independently, ElderHelp coordinates care for seniors and provides transportation to appointments and social activities.
+Operating since 1974, the organization also helps connect seniors with affordable housing and provides other essential services for our community’s elders.

 Meals on Wheels San Diego County

-Meals on Wheels delivers nutritious food to the homes of San Diego’s senior citizens.
+Meals on Wheels has delivered 624,887 nutritious meals to the homes of San Diego’s senior citizens.
 Volunteers also conduct safety checks and spend time with meal recipients to ensure the physical and mental well-being of local residents 60 years and older.

 Challenged Athletes Foundation